 As you can see, in a construction site accident, there are potentially numerous grounds for victims and their families to seek rightful compensation.
 In some cases, victims can have claims against multiple third parties.
 Understanding your rights requires a prompt, thorough investigation, and the help of an experienced attorney who can help you fight for the compensation that you deserve.

-Speak with a Construction Accident Lawyer at Stenger, Roberts, Davis & Diamond, LLP
+Speak with a Construction Accident Lawyer at Stenger, Diamond & Glass LLP

 If you have been injured or a loved one has been killed in a construction accident in New York, we invite you to contact us for a free, no-obligation consultation about your legal rights.
 To speak with an attorney at our offices in Poughkeepsie or Wappingers Falls, call (866) 290-6929 or request an appointment online today.